drmsmith/lassaVac/README.md

 # lassaVac
-This is the code associated with the upcoming preprint:
+This is the code associated with the article:
 "Projecting health and economic impacts of Lassa vaccination campaigns in West Africa" This code was developed by OxLiv Consortium members David R M Smith, Joanne Turner, Patrick Fahr, Paul Bessell, Emily Nixon, Koen Pouwels and Deirdre Hollingsworth.